Letting go of mum guilt is one of the biggest game changers in #motherhood. Here's how HoneyKids writer Jana dealt with it...

 When I was pregnant, I had grand plans of having a beautiful, drug-free delivery where a doula or my husband would whisper words of encouragement while I pushed my baby out into the world.
-But after my waters broke and my cervix refused to dilate, my OB-GYN shot me up with a dose of pitocin.
-The labour pains quickly became oh-so real and I wanted ALL THE DRUGS.
+But after my waters broke and my cervix refused to dilate, my OB-GYN shot me up with a dose of Pitocin.
+The labour pains quickly became oh-so-real and I wanted ALL THE DRUGS.
 My son came into the world three hours later – much too early for me to make the most of my epidural.
 Then, instead of fully enjoying the moment of holding my firstborn, my first thought was: I might have damaged my baby because of the epidural.
 Guilt.

-The nurse handed me my son and asked me to try and latch.
+The nurse handed me my son and asked me to try and latch him.
 He didn’t warm up to my boob until much later on in the day and I wondered if I was a terrible mum for not having boobs my son wanted to feed from.
 Guilt.
 After wheeling me into my hospital room, the nurse asked if I wanted my son to be in the room with me or if I wanted him in the nursery.
-Of course I want him in the room, I told her.
+Of course, I want him in the room, I told her.
 Why would I want anything else?
 Guilt.

 And this was just the first few hours after my son was born.
 Three and a half years and two kids later, the guilty feeling is still there.
 Now that I’m back at work, there’s my working-mum guilt.
 When my husband and I go on date nights, I think about how I’m missing the bedtime and bath routine.
 Guilt.
-When I go to the gym for a few hours and come home to my kids sleeping or playing in the playground, guilt.
+When I go to the gym for a few hours and come home to my kids sleeping or playing on the playground, guilt.

 Mum guilt sucks.
 No matter how awesome something is supposed to be, you always feel like you’re doing something wrong.
 Whether it’s giving your kids a sweet treat when ‘sugar is bad’ or letting them play games on your phone because you need to have a meal in peace but ‘screen time rots their brains‘ – you’re constantly thinking twice about everything motherhood.
 Instead of enjoying this special time in our lives, we’re constantly nitpicking and reassessing our actions.
 Which brings us to the question – what is making us this way?
 Why are we so worried about how we are perceived as mothers?
 Here’s what helping me deal: